Riya678-spy/EV-Battery-Charging-Control/README.md

 This project presents the design and simulation of a **lithium-ion EV battery charging control system** using **MATLAB/Simulink and Simscape Electrical**.

-The model demonstrates the **Constant Current–Constant Voltage (CC-CV)** charging concept.
-The battery is initially charged with a constant current, while its terminal voltage is continuously monitored.
-When the battery voltage approaches the maximum charging voltage, the control logic changes the charging state to prevent overcharging.
+The model demonstrates a simplified **Constant Current (CC) charging strategy with voltage-based cutoff control**.
+The battery is initially charged at a constant current of **10 A** while its terminal voltage and State of Charge (SOC) are continuously monitored.

-The project uses a **closed-loop voltage feedback system** with relay-based hysteresis to achieve stable switching during the charging process.
+When the battery terminal voltage reaches the defined maximum charging voltage of **4.20 V**, the control logic switches the charging current to **0 A**.
+After the charging current is removed, the battery voltage settles to approximately **4.10 V**, representing its open-circuit steady-state voltage.

+A **relay with hysteresis** is used to control the charging current and prevent unwanted rapid switching around the voltage threshold.

 ---

 ## 🎯 Objectives

-* Model a lithium-ion battery cell using Simscape Electrical.
+* Model a lithium-ion battery using Simscape Electrical.
-* Implement a basic CC-CV charging strategy.
+* Implement a constant-current battery charging system.
-* Measure battery voltage and charging current.
+* Measure battery terminal voltage and charging current.
+* Monitor battery State of Charge (SOC).
-* Develop a closed-loop charging control system.
+* Develop a closed-loop voltage-based charging controller.
-* Control the charging current based on battery voltage.
-* Prevent the battery voltage from exceeding the defined limit.
+* Automatically stop charging when the battery reaches **4.20 V**.
-* Reduce switching chattering using hysteresis control.
+* Use relay hysteresis to provide stable switching.
-* Understand the basic control principles used in EV battery charging systems.
+* Understand the basic feedback-control principle used in EV battery charging systems.
+* Handle the algebraic loop present in the feedback control path.

 ---

-## ⚡ CC-CV Charging Strategy
+## ⚡ Charging Strategy

-The charging process is divided into two main stages.
+The model uses a simplified **constant-current charging with voltage cutoff** approach.

-### 1. Constant Current (CC) Mode
+### 1. Constant Current Charging

-During the initial stage, the battery is charged using a fixed current.

-* **Charging current:** 10 A
-* **Initial SOC:** 20%
+At the beginning of the simulation, the battery starts at **20% SOC**.

+The controlled current source supplies approximately **10 A** to the battery.

+During this stage:

+* Initial SOC = **20%**
+* Charging current = **10 A**
+* Battery voltage gradually increases.
-* Battery voltage is below the maximum voltage limit.
+* The voltage sensor continuously measures the battery terminal voltage.
-* The controller maintains the charging current while the battery voltage is below the defined threshold.
+* The measured voltage is fed back to the control logic.

+Because of the direction of the controlled current source in the model, the current sensor displays the charging current as approximately **-10 A**.
+The negative sign represents the chosen reference direction of the current sensor and does **not** mean that the battery is discharging.

-### 2. Constant Voltage (CV) Mode
+### 2. Voltage Cutoff

-As the battery voltage approaches its maximum charging voltage, the controller changes the charging command.
+As charging continues, the battery voltage increases until it reaches the maximum charging voltage of:

-* **Maximum battery voltage:** 4.2 V
-* Charging current is reduced or switched OFF when the voltage reaches the defined limit.
+**4.20 V**

+At approximately:

+**t ≈ 280 seconds**

+the battery reaches the voltage cutoff condition.

+The relay then changes its output, causing the controlled current source to switch from the charging state to:

+**0 A**

+This stops further charging and prevents the battery voltage from continuously increasing.

+### 3. Post-Cutoff Behavior

+After the charging current is switched OFF:

+* Charging current drops to **0 A**.
+* Battery voltage falls slightly from **4.20 V**.
+* The terminal voltage settles at approximately **4.10 V**.
+* SOC reaches approximately **93%**.

-* This prevents the battery from being continuously charged beyond its voltage limit.
+The voltage settling occurs because the battery is no longer being actively charged and its terminal voltage moves toward its open-circuit steady-state value.

-> **Note:** This project uses a simplified voltage-based control strategy to demonstrate the CC-CV concept.
-A practical EV charger would normally use a dedicated current-control loop together with a Battery Management System (BMS).
+> **Note:** This is a simplified educational charging model.
+A practical EV charging system would normally use dedicated current and voltage control loops together with a Battery Management System (BMS).

 ---